-- The Official Receiver and liquidators have an opportunity to review all the transactions of a business which has ceased to trade (on behalf of the creditors).
+- The Official Receiver and liquidators may review all the transactions of a business that has ceased to trade (on behalf of the creditors).

-- If there is any evidence of wrongdoing, you, as a company director, could be sued personally.
+- If there is evidence of wrongdoing, you, as a company director, could be sued personally.

 If your business is sued, you may face significant costs

-- You have to pay for the ongoing legal advice until the dispute is settled.
+- Although the majority of cases are dropped or settled out of court, you will have to pay for ongoing legal advice until the dispute is settled.

-Government organisations with responsibility for enforcing legislation have a duty to bring cases against businesses which break the law.
+Some government organisations have a duty to bring cases against businesses that break the law.